application-research/estuary-docs/documentation/index.md

 ### Why would I use https://estuary.tech?

-If you are a human who wants to upload public data sets to the internet, our website is a solution to that problem.
+If you are a human who wants to upload public data sets to the internet, our Estuary Node is a solution to that problem.

 - Go to [https://estuary.tech](https://estuary.tech).
 - Create an account with your [invite key](https://docs.estuary.tech/get-invite-key).